seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CYMBELINE**
 My tears that fall
 Prove holy water on thee!
 Imogen,
-Thy mother’s dead.
+Thy mother's dead.

 **IMOGEN**
-I am sorry for’t, my lord.
+I am sorry for't, my lord.

 **CYMBELINE**
 O, she was nought; and long of her it was